‘Disappointed’ Is Kate Middleton’s Reaction To Prince William’s Weekend Ski Trip

-Anyone who wondered how Kate Middleton reacted to Prince William’s “dad dancing” and partying during his Verbier ski weekend with the lads will not be surprised to find that she is reportedly “less than pleased” by William’s actions.
-William and his three pals skied, drank, and danced through the lads’ ski weekend.
-Their actions followed him back home with photos and videos on all media sites, with discussion of his absence from the high-profile Commonwealth event that even his uncle, Prince Andrew, attended, although he, too, was in Verbier for his own weekend of skiing and fun.
+Anyone who wondered what Kate Middleton‘s reaction to Prince William’s “dad dancing” and partying during his Verbier ski weekend with the lads will not be surprised to find that she is reportedly “less than pleased” by William’s actions.
+William and his three pals skied, drank and danced through the lad’s ski weekend.
+Their actions followed him back home with photos and videos on all media sites, with discussion of his absence from the high profile Commonwealth event that even his uncle, Prince Andrew attended, although he, too, was in Verbier for his own weekend of skiing and fun.

 Vanity Fair has spoken to a source close to the royal couple and it is clear that Kate is not pleased with William’s actions.
 She had thought that William had moved on from his partying days.
-Reportedly not a drinker herself, Kate is not happy about photos, videos, and overall media attention around the quartet’s weekend of drinking and partying along with Aussie model Sophie Taylor and beautician Rosie Peate, according to latest rumors.
+Reportedly not a drinker herself, Kate is not happy about photos, videos and overall media attention around the quartet’s weekend of drinking and partying along with Aussie model Sophie Taylor and beautician Rosie Peate.

 “It was William’s choice to go away, but make no mistake Kate wears the trousers in their marriage, and she won’t be happy with William’s antics.
 She thought his partying days and larking around with the boys was a thing of the past.
 I imagine she’ll find this humiliating and William will have come in for a pasting.”

-Kate is not the only reportedly unhappy wife of the quartet of pals who went on the publicized ski vacation.
-Lizzie Wilson, wife of Guy Pelly, who is now nine months pregnant was not terribly amused herself, reports claim.
+Kate is not the only unhappy wife of the quartet of pals who went on the publicized ski vacation.
+Lizzie Wilson, wife of Guy Pelly, who is now nine months pregnant was not terribly amused herself.
 William’s pal is reportedly “in deep trouble.”
 The other two friends that made up the quartet were Tom Van Straubenzee and James Meade.
-Verbier, a favorite of the royals, is an exclusive Alpine village located near both the Italian and French borders.
+Verbier, a favorite of the royals is an exclusive Alpine village located near both the Italian and French borders.

 Prince William and Duchess Kate attend Irish Guard tomorrow before heading off to Paris, France!! pic.twitter.com/N3d8bTqGt7